 Amazon price updated: October 26, 2024 8:04 am

-See also Why Are Protein Shakes Important
+See also Why Is Protein Important When Working Out

 Non-coding DNA can be divided into several categories, including introns, which are transcribed but not translated into proteins, and intergenic regions that lie between genes.
 Additionally, a significant portion of the non-coding genome consists of regions that produce different types of non-coding RNAs, such as transfer RNA (tRNA), ribosomal RNA (rRNA), or microRNA (miRNA).
 These non-coding RNAs contribute to various cellular processes, including protein synthesis, gene regulation, and genome stability.